Madison GardnerPosted January 20, 2026

 Deciding whether to use a global code or bill for services separately comes down to one key question: Did your practice manage the patient’s entire pregnancy journey?
 If you provided care through the antepartum, delivery, and postpartum periods, the global code is the correct choice.
 However, if another provider handled part of the care, you’ll need to use delivery-only codes.
 For instance, CPT code 59409 is used for a vaginal delivery when another physician or practice managed the antepartum and postpartum care.
 Understanding exactly what services are included in global packages is the first step to accurate billing.

-Key Billing Considerations for Global Care
+What to Know When Billing for Global Care

 The “global maternity package” pays a flat fee, no matter how many visits a pregnant patient has.
 This means high-risk pregnancies can be costly for practices if extra services aren’t billed separately.
 If a patient requires more frequent visits or specialized monitoring due to a complication, you must document and code for those additional services to ensure proper reimbursement.
 Using the right modifiers is also critical.
 For example, modifier ‘TH’ can be used for prenatal and postpartum E/M visits to help payers identify these services within the global package.
 Optimizing these workflows is a key part of practice management consulting.